Meeting data requirements: Taxi meters, dispatch systems, and related technology

 What kinds of dispatch systems support data compliance?

-Dispatch and software services work with taxi businesses to automate data requirements and assist with other types of tracking and reporting (e.g., ICBC reports, National Safety Code reports, business analytics, etc.).
-There are several companies operating in B.C. that provide data reporting services for taxi licensees.
-Large taxi businesses may have their own infrastructure to manage information technology needs, but this may not be practical for smaller taxi businesses.
-Companies that provide cloud-based meter, dispatch, and data reporting services can potentially be more practical and affordable for small taxi businesses.
-While most of these companies are currently working with licensees that have larger fleets, there are options for taxi licensees with smaller fleets.
+Large taxi businesses may have their own infrastructure to manage information technology needs, but their approach might not be practical for smaller licensees.
+Small taxi businesses might find working with companies that provide cloud-based meter, dispatch, and data reporting services more practical and affordable.
+While most of these companies are currently working with licensees that have larger fleets, there are options for small licensees with smaller fleets.

 More information and assistance